-Depending upon the hierarchical arrangement of these functions, the personality traits of an individual are decided.
+Depending upon the hierarchical arrangement of these functions, an individual’s personality traits are decided.

 These different levels are explained as dominant, auxiliary, tertiary, and inferior, where these cognitive functions fall.

-The dominant function plays the most prominent role in the personality type of a person, whereas the auxiliary function is more like a supporting role.
+The dominant function plays the most prominent role in a person’s personality type, whereas the auxiliary function is more like a supporting role.

 Introverted Thinking ( Dominant)

 ISTP personality individuals spend a lot of time thinking.

 They spend a lot of time dealing with the information they have in their brain.